armory/docs/content/en/docs/armory-agent/agent-options.md

 | `pprof.port`                                                                                                                                                                | integer           | 6060                    | Port on which to respond to pprof requests                                                                                                                                       |
 | `secrets.vault.*`                                                                                                                                                           | object            | none                    | [Vault configuration]({{< ref "secrets-vault#1-kubernetes-service-account-recommended" >}}) |

-### Permission Format
+### Permissions format

-Permissions use a format that is slightly different from Clouddriver's.
+Permissions for the Agent use a format that is slightly different than the format that Clouddriver uses for permissions:

 ```
 kubernetes: